Ex-Tennessee Gov. Bredesen introduces renewable energy firm

 And Bredesen already has a solar panel company he founded, Silicon Ranch, that can assist.

-Shell, the international oil and natural gas giant, became Silicon Ranch’s largest shareholder last year in a deal up to $217 million.
+Shell, the international oil and natural gas giant, became Silicon Ranch’s largest shareholder last year in a deal worth up to $217 million.
 Silicon Ranch is now the U.S. solar platform for Shell.

 Silicon Ranch also announced plans last year to help build one of three new solar projects under a utility’s agreement to provide 100% renewable energy for Facebook’s data center in Newton County, Georgia.